Riverside Auto Product Liability Lawyers

-The nationally renowned auto product liability attorneys at Bisnar Chase have represented individuals who have been catastrophically injured as a result of vehicle defects.
+The nationally renowned Riverside personal injury attorneys at Bisnar Chase have represented individuals who have been catastrophically injured as a result of vehicle defects in both the Inland Empire and Riverside collectively for over 35 years.
 We have represented victims who lost loved ones, those who were paralyzed or suffered traumatic brain injuries that affected them for the rest of their lives.

 We have helped these victims obtain compensation for losses such as medical expenses, lost income, loss of livelihood and pain and suffering.
 We have the commitment, resources and firepower to stand up and fight against negligent automakers.
 If you or a loved one has been injured in a Riverside car accident caused by a defective auto part, please contact us for a free consultation and comprehensive case evaluation.